deskfed/bootstrap/CONTRIBUTING.md

     the AngularUI team is working on version 0.12.0, so their version is `0.12.0-SNAPSHOT`.
 Any snapshot versions could have instabilities or untested features so should be pulled in to ours with extreme caution.
 (NOTE: See ([Semantic Versioning](http://semver.org/)) for more detail on the versioning scheme and what MAJOR, MINOR and PATCH mean.)
     * To identify our customizations of AngularUI, we increment the `PATCH` number.
 So the current stable AngularUI version is `0.11.0`.
 Therefore our first version of that will be `0.11.1`.
     * When starting development of a feature, use the `grunt version` command to update the package.json version.
-Run this commmand to update the patch number and append "SNAPSHOT" as a suffix: `grunt version:patch:SNAPSHOT`
+Run this command to update the patch number and append "SNAPSHOT" as a suffix: `grunt version:patch:SNAPSHOT`
     * When you complete development of a feature, run `grunt version` which removes the "-SNAPSHOT" suffix.
     * Update CHANGELOG.md by running `grunt changelog`.
 This pulls in your feature commit messages.
   * Update tests for your new feature.
 Run tests using `grunt watch` during development so when you finish development you also have passing tests.
   * Update documentation to include your new feature.
 * Building and updating ([docs site](http://deskfed.github.io/bootstrap)):
   * After updating the documentation to include your new features, delete any existing `dist` folder in your local environment.